divi2806/CareXchange/Readme.md

 - **Privacy and Security**: Data privacy and security are ensured through encryption and security best practices.

+## How to Install
+go to the server folder and open it in the terminal and use the command - (node server.js) go to client-admin and open it in the terminal and use command - (npm install) to install prerequisites and then (npm run dev) go to client-user and open it in the terminal and use the command - (npm install) to install prerequisites and then (npm run dev)

 ## Tech Stack

 - **Front-end**: React.js, HTML5, CSS (or Bootstrap), JavaScript